Introducing Certified Advisor Reviews™

 Why Financial Advisor Reviews Matter

-The SEC Investment Adviser Marketing rule offers opportunities for advisors to succeed
+The SEC Marketing rule offers opportunities for advisors to succeed

 Learn how you can make the most of online reviews to grow your practice:

 The Problem(s) with Google Reviews

 - Google displays competitors on advisor profile pages.

 - It is unlikely Google will modify its platform to make Google Reviews compliant if the SEC deems a review to be an advertisement.

 - When advisors ask clients to leave a review on Google, it may be deemed an advertisement by the SEC, according to securities industry attorney Max Schatzow.
 If this occurs, advisors will be in violation of the SEC rule as Google is not designed to comply with SEC disclosure requirements.